Mumbai-Pune Expressway Missing Link Is Now Open: What It’s Actually Like to Drive, and Your Complete Lonavala Weekend Guide

-The Mumbai-Pune Expressway Missing Link is a 13.3 km, 8-lane access-controlled corridor by MSRDC connecting Khopoli to Kusgaon, bypassing the Khandala ghat.
-With 99% construction complete, it is targeted to partially open on May 1, 2026 (Maharashtra Day).
-Once operational, the route cuts travel distance by approximately 5.7 km and reduces Mumbai-Pune travel time by 25 to 30 minutes.
+The Mumbai-Pune Expressway Missing Link give 8-lane access-controlled corridor by MSRDC connecting Khopoli to Kusgaon, bypassing the Khandala ghat.
+With its opening done on May 1, 2026 (Maharashtra Day), the route has cut travel distance by approximately 5.7 km and reducing Mumbai-Pune travel time by 25 to 30 minutes.

 In this Blog